NazrinUFO/VrcLovenseConnect/README.md

 limit: For debugging purpose only.
 Sets a number of received messages to skip for better performances (default is 10).
 parameter: The name of the parameter sent by the avatar (default is LovenseHaptics).

+## What's Next?
+I will implement more Lovense features in the future than just vibrations, with options to control several at a time or one by Contact Receiver for example.

+I'm also looking into implementing Buttplug.io to support more toys (I found a wrapper already!).

 ## Documentation
 https://docs.vrchat.com/docs/osc-overview